Monitor Technician Certification and Certificate Program Info

 - Monitor Technician Program Fields: Cardiovascular anatomy and physiology, medical terminology relating to the heart and normal sinus rhythm, communication with nurses, rhythm strip analysis

 - Prerequisites: Monitor Technician Certificate programs are open to individuals from various educational and vocational backgrounds.
 Students who have education no higher than a high school diploma are eligible to apply and learn the basic concepts of the position

 - Program Specializations: Certificate programs are also available for licensed vocational nurse (LVNs) and other medical professionals who are interested in learning more about recognizing arrhythmia and monitoring a patient's heart activity.

 - Program Length: Programs can take as little as four days or as long as 12 weeks to complete

 Monitor Technician Certification

 The courses included in monitor technician programs are very often hands-on.
 Students learn theory in classroom lectures and put it into practice by reading monitors and analyzing ECG (electrocardiography) strips.
 Common courses include:

 - Arrhythmia recognition

 Employment Outlook and Salary Info

 Monitor technicians work in general and surgical hospitals, as well as large private and public clinics.
 They may be responsible for overseeing up to 30 monitors at one time.
-According to PayScale.com, an EKG monitor technician working in November 2013 earned a mean wage of $28,403 per year.
+According to PayScale.com, an EKG monitor technician working in May 2015 earned anywhere from $20,899 to $40,382 per year.